THE WEALTH NAVIGATOR BLOG

 Behavioral Investing Lessons from Vegas

-Our firm recently attended a conference on for 401(k) plan advisors and that conference happened to be in lively Las Vegas, Nevada.
-The conference demanded much of our time, but of course, if you walk just about anywhere in Vegas, you’ll see…
+A group of advisors from our firm recently attended a conference for 401(k) plan advisors and that conference happened to be in lively Las Vegas, Nevada.
+We expected the poker tables, blackjack tables, and slot machines, but didn’t expect the lesson in behavioral investing.
+Not being….

 Q&A with a Mortgage Lender